 Garlic and herb-seasoned chicken topped with fresh and juicy tomatoes with sweet basil, parmesan cheese, and balsamic glaze.
-This crazy delicious and flavorful Bruschetta Chicken is one of those recipes that is somewhat unexpected…in the best possible way.
+This crazy delicious and flavorful bruschetta chicken is one of those recipes that are somewhat unexpected…in the best possible way.

 Packed with bold flavors and made with simple ingredients, bruschetta chicken, like this shrimp and asparagus stir fry or this tomato basil soup, is perfect for anyone looking to eat healthy without wanting to feel like they’re actually eating healthy food.